canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 ### Preferred Open Source Software
+The criteria used for evluating OSS are defined above in the [Software Evaluation and Procurement](#software-evaluation-and-procurement) section.
+Preferred OSS must also suport the use of the [Preferred Open Standards](2_Open_Standards.md#preferred-open-standards).
+France has a list of recommended OSS in it's [Socle interministériel des logiciels libres](http://references.modernisation.gouv.fr/sites/default/files/SILL-2016-socle-interministeriel-logiciels-libres.pdf).
+The Smile [Open Source Guide](http://www.open-source-guide.com/en) currently lists over 350 "profesionnal" OSS solutions with reviews and evaluations.
+The following OSS are currently being used by the some departments and agencies.
+This list should become the preferred OSS list for the GC.
+This list will be evergreen and departments will be encouraged to propose alternative innovative OSS if those meet the criteria for open standards and OSS.

 - **Web front-end**: WET-BOEW, Bootstrap
 - **Web Visualizations**: D3, Plotly
 - **Web Content Management System**: Drupal, Jekyll